 The lawsuit, Laura Makenna, et al., v.
 Amazon.com LLC, 17-CV-04412, was filed in the United States District Court for the Northern District of California.
 It alleges that Amazon violated California and Texas consumer protection laws and the federal Electronic Funds Transfer Act.
-The plaintiffs, some of whom were charged $100 to $400 for Prime membership fees, are seeking damages and an order requiring Amazon to provide notice to its customers regarding their Prime marketing.
+The plaintiffs, some of whom Amazon charged $100 to $400 for Prime membership fees, are seeking damages and an order requiring Amazon to provide notice to its customers regarding their Prime marketing.

-Other Lawsuits Against Amazon
+Another Lawsuit Against Amazon

-This isn’t the first time that Amazon was accused of wrongfully charging their customers for Prime services.
+This isn’t the first time that Amazon faced accusations of wrongfully charging their customers for Prime services.
 Earlier this year, another class action lawsuit was filed against Amazon.
 The plaintiff in Latoya Christmas v.
-Amazon.com LLC, et al., 17-CV-01301, filed in the U.S. District Court for the Northern District of Illinois, alleged that her debit card was charged, without her consent or knowledge, for the purchase of Amazon goods and a $99 Amazon Prime membership.
-Although Amazon agreed to cancel the Prime membership and refund the $99 fee, Amazon then withdrew another $99 from plaintiff’s bank account, which was never credited back.
+Amazon.com LLC, et al., 17-CV-01301, filed in the U.S. District Court for the Northern District of Illinois, alleged that Amazon charged her debit card, without her consent or knowledge, for the purchase of Amazon goods and a $99 Amazon Prime membership.
+Amazon agreed to cancel the Prime membership and refund the $99 fee.
+However, Amazon then withdrew another $99 from the plaintiff’s bank account, which Amazon never credited back.

 Similarly, in Harris v.
-Amazon.com LLC, 16-CV-967, the plaintiff alleges that he was charged for Prime membership without his knowledge or consent.
+Amazon.com LLC, 16-CV-967, the plaintiff alleges that Amazon charged him for Prime membership without his knowledge or consent.
 The lawsuit was originally filed in the Los Angeles Superior Court of California but was later removed to the United States District Court of the Central District of California under federal question and Class Action Fairness Act jurisdiction.
-Lead plaintiff, Gregory Harris, alleges that he was charged more than $100 for Amazon Prime after he purchased products from the retailer in June 2015.
+Lead plaintiff, Gregory Harris, alleges that Amazon charged him more than $100 for Amazon Prime after he purchased products from the retailer in June 2015.

 An expert versed in conducting empirical research could help break down the individual customer transactions on Amazon.com to find common issues pertaining to all customers.
-As the complaints against Amazon allege that the company engaged in false advertising and failed to disclose the Prime membership fees, a consumer fraud expert would be needed to establish the general practices in the online marketing industry and if Amazon deviated from said practices.
+As the complaints against Amazon allege that the company engaged in false advertising and failed to disclose the Prime membership fees, an attorney would need a consumer fraud expert to establish the general practices in the online marketing industry and if Amazon deviated from said practices.
 The lawsuits also present technological issues, i.e., credit cards, debit cards, and checking accounts being debited without authorization.
-An expert in consumer finance can help describe the mechanisms that Amazon used to automatically charge their customers and whether said charges were adequately disclosed.
+An expert in consumer finance can help describe the mechanisms that Amazon used to automatically charge their customers and whether Amazon adequately disclosed said charges.